Achieving excellence both globally and nationally in educational services for students with special needs.

 Effective teaching at Bulleen Heights is the provision of a safe learning environment within which consistency is valued and motivated staff engage, instruct and assess students along a continuum of learning to achieve individual goals.

-Bulleen Heights School is a Department of Education and Early Childhood Development specialist school for students with a diagnosis of autism spectrum disorder.
+Bulleen Heights School is a Department of Education specialist school for students with a diagnosis of autism spectrum disorder.
 The school enrolment for 2019 is 288 students.
 We have two school campuses; Pleasant Rd Campus and Manningham Rd Campus.

 In the year 2019 the school will be divided into two sub schools.
 Students will be in groups based upon a combination of age, developmental level and maturity.